kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Since you wrote a protocol extension for `StringValidator` that provides a default implementation of `func validate(string: String) -> (valid: Bool, errors: [StringValidationError])` the definition of this implementation is very basic.
+Since you wrote a protocol extension for `StringValidator` that provides a default implementation of `func validate(string: String) -> (valid: Bool, errors: [StringValidationError])` this implementation becomes quite straightforward:

-1. A character set for the starts with rule
+1. This is the character set for the "starts with" rule.
-2. A character set for the ends with rule
+2. This is the character set for the "ends with" rule.
-3. Create an array with both rules for `validationRules` which the `StringValidator` protocol requires
+3. Create an array with both rules for `validationRules` required by the `StringValidator` protocol.

 Now give your new validator a try!
 Add the following to the playground: